 To help preserve and restore water:

-- We have a water bottle sponsor to provide reusable cups for all attendees to use throughout the conference.
+- Cupanion is this year’s water bottle sponsor.
+They will provide reusable cups for all attendees to use throughout the conference.
 These bottles help prevent waste from disposal of single-use cups.

 - We are currently seeking a partner to support with the purchase of Water Restoration Certificates to cover the estimated water usage of conference attendees over the course of the conference.